 As described earlier, the design of an orangery features an inset roof and many of our orangery designs incorporate a glazed roof.
 This construction allows light to flood into the room providing a unique atmosphere unlike any other room in the house.
 Our designers have a wealth of knowledge and can offer advice and guide you through design options for your own requirements.

 A well designed kitchen orangery is the perfect solution for those requiring a spacious, light-filled room which often becomes the social hub of the household.
 It has to house the practicalities of a kitchen and be a comfortable environment.
-For many of our customers, they wish to create a multi-functional space by adding a dining area to the kitchen and with the link to the garden is also a wonderful space for entertaining too.
+Many of our customers wish to create a multi-functional space by adding a dining area to the kitchen and with the link to the garden is also a wonderful space for entertaining.